spatialflunky1/battman/README.md

 # Battman

 ### Description
-Small program to display battery status written in c++
+Small program to display battery status for laptops written in c++

 ## How to compile
 In terminal run: